LMallows/cscompetencyframwork/index.md

-# Civil Service competency Framework

 This site contains the content of the Civil Service competency Framework in a HTML format.
 The framework is available on [gov.uk](https://www.gov.uk/government/publications/civil-service-competency-framework).
+All content is reporduced under the [OGL](http://www.nationalarchives.gov.uk/doc/open-government-licence/version/1/open-government-licence.htm).

 The initial version of this site will only contain Grade 6/7 competencies.